Jarrett Guarantano: 2020 season

 Tennessee moved up to a #16 ranking before their 2020 regular season opener.
 Guarantano was named the starter for the opener against South Carolina.
 Guarantano helped lead Tennessee to a 2–0 start before a 44–21 loss to #3 Georgia Bulldogs sent the season spiraling.
 The following game against #23 Kentucky saw Guarantano throw consecutive pick-sixes to set the tone of the 34–7 defeat.
 The 27-point loss marked the worst defeat in the series for Tennessee since Kentucky won 27–0 in 1935.
 The next three games saw Guarantano injured and eventually benched for the rest of the season.
 Guarantano threw for 1,112 yards and six touchdowns with four interceptions in seven games during the 2020 season that was cut short due to the COVID-19 pandemic.

 Washington State

-2021 season

 Guarantano transferred for the 2021 season to Washington State as a graduate transfer where he appeared in two games with the Cougars, throwing for 304 yards and one touchdown.
 He was named to the Golden Arm Award watch list in August 2021.
 He completed his bachelor's degree in psychology in December 2019 and a master's in Agriculture.